MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/migrate-tool-faqs.md

 ![UCI view](media\faq-arc-sla-uci-view-13.png)

 14.	**Why are some of my operator fields blank in Unified Client Interface (UCI) after migration?**<br />
 For lookup data types only the **equal / not equal, null /not null** operators are supported in UCI and are supported in the migration tool. **Under** and **not-under** operators are not supported in UCI and therefore are not supported in the migration tool.
-Any condition which have **under** or **not-under** operators are translated as **related entities** after migration and are shown as blank in the UCI after migration and the user cannot edit them. <br />
+Any condition which have **under** or **not-under** operators are translated as **related entities** after migration and are shown as blank in the UCI after migration and the user cannot edit them. <br /><br />
+**Example**
+![Web view](media\faq-arc-sla-web-client-14.png)
+<br />
 **a.**	Pre-migration Web Client View <br />
 **b.**	Post migration UCI View<br /><br />
-![Web view](media\faq-arc-sla-web-client-14.png)
-<br />
 ![UCI view](media\faq-arc-sla-uci-14.png)

 > [!Note]
 > The following limitations are applicable when defining a condition in Customer Service Hub:
-> - The Date & Time picker control is no longer available, however it is still editable through textbox.
+> - The Date & Time picker control is no longer available in the conditions, however the date & time are still editable through textbox.
 > - Only one level of the related entity hierarchy is supported though the application lets you select nested related entities.
 > - The related entity inside a group of the and/or clause is not supported.
-> - "not-on" operator for the Date data type are not supported.
+> - The "not-on" operator for the Date data type are not supported.
 > - For the lookups data type, only the "equal", "not equal", "null", and "not null" operators are supported.
-Under/Not-Under operators are not supported.
+The "under" and "not-under" operators are not supported.

 #### Known SLA issues